-- Finalized design change to avoid fee acquisition at Willowbend Apartments. - Staff reviewing potential new pole locations and providing feedback to the design team. - Working with property owners for Segment 3 and 4 to enable potholing. - Achieved redesign on Central Concrete to eliminate need for property. - Met with SCVWD to discuss access for the Marchese parcel.
+- Sent updated First Written Offer (FWO) package to Willowbend. - Staff reviewing potential new pole locations and providing feedback to the design team. - Commencement of appraisal for KB Homes. - Working with property owners for Segment 3 and 4 to enable potholing. - Reviewing parcel acquisition options for Marchese parcel with SCVWD.
+Working with City of San Jose and Diridon Hospitality to finalize design.
+Met with Diridon